kenorb/katacoda-scenarios/corda-ansible-install/step8.md

 > Corda node will now terminate.

-After successful registration with IM and running the service, the new `/opt/corda/network-parameters`{{copy}} file should be created with the node's network parameters.
-Otherwise, please revise your configuration.
+Also, after successful registration with the IM and running the service, you should see the new created file at `/opt/corda/network-parameters`{{copy}} containing the node's network parameters.

+If you see the red error instead, please revise your configuration.